PrestaShop/prestashop-specs/content/1.7/back-office/catalog/monitoring/monitoring-listing.md

 - **Three-dot menu** - clicking shows dropdown with the options - Edit, which leads to Category editing page and Delete, which leads to Category deletion action.

 ## List of products with combinations but without available quantities for sale section

+- **Title of the section** - includes the title and the total number in brackets of the empty List of products with combinations but without available quantities for sale in the webshop.
+- **Gear icon** - it is a Gear style icon in the corner - top-right position of the section.
+Clicking on this icon, leads to dropdown **Refresh list** link with the rotation style icon.
+It refreshes the whole page.

+### Arranging actions in section

+There are **ID**, **Reference**, **Name**, **Status**, **Actions** arragement column titles on the top row of the table.
+Once those column titles are clicked, the table column will arrange the information using the A-Z and 1-9 scheme, then Z-A and 9-1 method will be showm on second click.
+This functionality is not affecting **Actions** column title.
+- **Bulk actions CTA** - by default the button is disabled.
+Once there is any product in list marked, the CTA becomes enabled.
+Then this button has a dropdown named **Delete**.
+Clicking it deletes the desired product or products from the list.
+- **ID** - unique indentificator of the product.
+- **Name** - unique product name.
+- **Description** - product description text.
+- **Displayed** - Enabled toggle button or Disabled toggle button values arrangement.